- by Todd Benadum

-- How to Determine kVA Size
+Guide to Transformer kVA Ratings — How to Determine What Size Transformer You Need

 In many industries, including health care, manufacturing, electrical contracting, higher education and corrections, reliable, high-quality transformers are essential for keeping operations running efficiently.
 Large facilities and industrial processes require substantial amounts of power, and they need dependable transformers to convert the energy coming from the power plant into a form they can use for their equipment and building utilities.